ssavi08/ssavi08/README.md

 - 👋 Hi, I’m @ssavi08
-- 👀 I’m interested in computers
+- 👀 I’m interested in creating new things
-- 🌱 I’m currently learning...error...hmm
+- 🌱 I’m currently a student on FERIT
-- 💞️ I’m looking to collaborate on creating a better world/well paid job lol
-- 📫 How to reach me ... hmm

 <!---
 ssavi08/ssavi08 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.